Application deadline: September 1st prior to start date

 The fellow will also benefit from a collaborative teaching environment.
-University of Wisconsin Hospital and Clinics supports critical care fellowships through three departments — Anesthesia, Internal Medicine, and Surgery.
+University of Wisconsin Hospital and Clinics supports critical care fellowships through four departments — Anesthesia, Internal Medicine, Neurosurgery, and Surgery.
 The programs work together to foster an educational environment that includes clinical rotations, weekly clinical conferences, weekly research conferences, monthly mortality and morbidity conferences, and quarterly Grand Rounds.

 Educational opportunities beyond the surgical, clinical and didactic experience include:

 - Offerings within the university such as the Systems Engineering for Improving Patient Safety (SEIPS) course, utilization of the Wisconsin Surgical Outcomes Research Program (WiSOR), start-up research grants, and faculty mentoring committees

 - National offerings available through associations such as the Society of Critical Care Medicine, the American Association for the Surgery of Trauma, the American College of Surgeons, and the Eastern Association for the Surgery of Trauma

 - Clinical research and educational programs, particularly in the simulation lab